 Progressive Slovakia and Spolu saw their combined support rising since February to 14.4% in April, an AKO agency poll revealed.
 If successful in the European Parliament elections, the PS candidates would join the ranks of the Alliance of Liberals and Democrats for Europe (ALDE), while Spolu would take part to the center-right European People’s Party (EPP), widely expected to remain the biggest political grouping in the European Parliament after this year’s elections.

-Written by Libor Potočár
+By Libor Potočár